 What are the dominant COVID-19 variants?

-As of March 1, 2022, the current coronavirus variants of concern are omicron and delta.2 Like other variants, omicron has a higher resistance to antibody resistance—whether from monoclonal antibody treatments or antibodies generated by previous COVID-19 infection or vaccination.
+As of April 2022, the current coronavirus Variant of Concern (VOC) is omicron.2 Like other variants, omicron has a higher resistance to antibodies—whether from available treatments, antibodies generated by previous COVID-19 infection, or vaccination.
+The omicron variant continues to spread throughout communities and can infect people who have been vaccinated or have previously had COVID-19.2

 Do existing COVID-19 vaccines protect against the variants?